A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

-Confirmation bias refers to the notion that people tend to look for evidence supporting the current hypothesis, disregarding conflicting evidence.
-According to \citet[p.\ 552]{evans1989bias} confirmation bias is ``the best known and most widely accepted notion of inferential error of human reasoning."\footnote{Cited according to \citet{nickerson1998confirmation}.}
+Confirmation bias, sometimes also called myside bias, refers to the notion that people tend to look for evidence supporting the current hypothesis, disregarding conflicting evidence.
+According to \citet[p.\ 552]{evans1989bias} confirmation bias is ``the best known and most widely accepted notion of inferential error of human reasoning.''\footnote{Cited according to \citet{nickerson1998confirmation}.}

-Research suggests that even neutral or unfavorable evidence can be interpreted to support existing beliefs, or, as \citet[p.\ 115--116]{trope1997wishful} put it, ``the same evidence can be constructed and reconstructed in different and even opposite ways, depending on the perceiver's hypothesis.''
+Research suggests that even neutral or unfavourable evidence can be interpreted to support existing beliefs, or, as \citet[p.\ 115--116]{trope1997wishful} put it, ``the same evidence can be constructed and reconstructed in different and even opposite ways, depending on the perceiver's hypothesis.''

 A closely related phenomenon is the \emph{positive test strategy} (PTS) described by \citet{klayman1987confirmation}.
 This reasoning strategy suggests that when trying to test a specific hypothesis, people examine cases which they expect to confirm the hypothesis rather than the cases which have the best chance of falsifying it.
-The difference between PTS and confirmation bias is that PTS is applied to test a candidate hypothesis while confirmation bias is concerned with hypotheses that are already established \citep[p.\ 93]{pohl2004cognitive}.
+The difference between PTS and confirmation bias is that PTS is applied to test a candidate hypothesis while confirmation bias is concerned with hypotheses that are already established \citep[p.\ 93]{oswald2004confirmation}.
 The experimental results of \citet{klayman1987confirmation} show that under realistic conditions, PTS can be a very good heuristic for determining whether a hypothesis is true or false, but it can also lead to systematic errors if applied to an inappropriate task.

 \paragraph{Implications for rule learning} This bias can have a significant impact depending on the purpose for which the rule learning results are used.
-If the analyst has some prior hypothesis before she obtains the rule learning results, according to the confirmation bias she will tend to ``cherry pick'' rules confirming this prior hypothesis and disregard rules that contradict it.
+If the analyst has some prior hypothesis before obtaining the rule learning results, according to the confirmation bias the analyst will tend to ``cherry pick'' rules confirming this prior hypothesis and disregard rules that contradict it.
 Given that some rule learners may output contradicting rules, the analyst may tend to select only the rules conforming to the hypothesis, disregarding applicable rules with the opposite conclusion, which could otherwise turn out to be more relevant.

 \paragraph{Debiasing techniques} Delaying final judgment and slowing down work has been found to decrease confirmation bias in several studies \citep{spengler1995scientist,parmley2006effects}.
 User interfaces for rule learning should thus give the user not only the opportunity to save or mark interesting rules, but also allow the user to review and edit the model at a later point in time.
 An example rule learning system with this specific functionality is EasyMiner \citep{vojivr2018easyminer}.